How to care for your dental implant

 Pain after having a dental implant

-It's likely and common to have some pain, swelling and bruising after the implant surgery, which can be reduced with the help of painkillers and antibiotics.
-It's also possible that you may bleed – if this cannot be stopped with pressure please contact your implant dentist.
+It's likely you’ll have some pain, swelling and bruising after your implant surgery.
+This can be reduced with the help of over-the-counter painkillers such as paracetamol or ibuprofen.
+It's also possible that the area may bleed; this is nothing to worry about.
+If this cannot be stopped with light pressure, contact your dentist as soon as possible.